-Email software will likely be the primary means by which you deliver engaging content, special offers, personalized messages, and more to your expanding list of customers.
+Email marketing software will likely be the primary means by which you deliver engaging content, special offers, personalized messages, and more to your expanding list of customers.

-There are dozens of platforms on the market today, offered by by everyone from scrappy startups to industry giants like Salesforce and Hubspot.
+There are dozens of platforms on the market today, offered by everyone from scrappy startups to industry giants like Salesforce and Hubspot.
 The best email marketing platforms for B2B companies come in packages to fit every business size and imaginable need.

 We’ve done the research on dozens of platforms (and in some cases drawn from personal experience), and then narrowed down a list for you according to what type of marketing operation you’re running, and the size of your business.
 Here are what we consider to be the best email platforms for different sized B2B companies, from startup to enterprise level.

-If your B2B company is just getting started, your marketing budget is probably starting small, and your mailing list may be even smaller.
+If your B2B company is just getting started, your marketing budget is probably starting small, and your mailing list maybe even smaller.
 Most email marketing platforms are priced according to the size of your list, with full scalability and adding on more features as your list expands into higher-priced categories of service.

 If you’re small, it’s best to stick with the smaller software makers who understand you.

-Many small business owners wear several hats, and don’t want to learn a ton about marketing automation just to blast out their emails.
+Many small business owners wear several hats and don’t want to learn a ton about marketing automation just to blast out their emails.
 Some who don’t want to deal with it at all will outsource the work with marketing agencies, while others keep it in-house.

 In either case, you will want to keep your platform as simple as possible for any first-time user to log in and get to work.
-Today, though, simple doesn’t have to mean underpowered.
+Today, though, simply doesn’t have to mean underpowered.
 The smaller software makers understand that you need a robust yet user-friendly system that includes

 - An easily intuitive user interface

-- A simple permissions system with single opt-in allowed (meaning when you import a list you don’t have to write them first and request permission to keep them on your list before you send out any marketing emails)
+- A simple permissions system with a single opt-in allowed (meaning when you import a list you don’t have to write them first and request permission to keep them on your list before you send out any marketing emails)

-- A robust media library with drag-and-drop uploads, fluid text wrapping and scalability
+- A robust media library with drag-and-drop uploads, fluid text wrapping, and scalability

 - List filters that allow you to segment and sequence your email campaigns

-- A feature for triggered emails (sent when someone visits your page, clicks on something or completes a contact form)
+- A feature for triggered emails (sent when someone visits your page, clicks on something, or completes a contact form)